rrigato/architecture/cursor/cursor_release_notes.md

 - `@folders` adds an entire folder to context
 - multi root workspaces with multiple folders available
 - export chat to markdown

+# 1.0
+- BugBot = Plugin to automatically review github PRs
+- cursor memories remembers facts from converstations at a project level
+- supports mcp integration